 Travelling with your campervan?
 Rotorua is RV-friendly and you’ll find a great free camp right in the centre of Rotorua.
 Download the apps Wkicamp or Campermate to find the nearest free camps from your location.

-For budget travellers, YHA Rotorua will be the best option in town.
+BUDGET: For budget travellers, YHA Rotorua will be the best option in town.
 Amazing location close to the CBD and opposite Kuirau park, where you can discover for free some geothermal activities.
 YHA offers a good range of rooms from dorms to Deluxe Double Ensuite.
 And the facilities are spacious and clean: kitchen refurbished with dining area, a lounge area with pool table, cleaned shared bathrooms, WiFi and Free onsite parking to name just a few.

 Check the surrounding near Rotorua